 The concentration of the escitalopram metabolite S- DCT in plasma is about 1/3 of the escitalopram in a steady state.
 In many subjects, the levels of S- DDCT was not very evident.

-The in vitro studies reveal that escitalopram is 7 to 27 times more potent than S- DDCT and S- DCT in the inhibition of serotonin reuptake, which can assume that the metabolites of escitalopram do not have a significant contribution to the antidepressant effects of the escitalopram.
+The in vitro studies reveal that it is 7 to 27 times more potent than S- DDCT and S- DCT in the inhibition of serotonin reuptake, which can assume that the metabolites do not have a significant contribution to the antidepressant effects.

 S- DCT and S- DDCT have very low to 0 affinities for serotogenic 5- HT1- 7 or other receptors such as alpha- and beta-adrenergic, dopamine (D1- 5), histamine, muscarinic and benzodiazepine.
 They also do not bind to ion channels such as Na+, K+, and Ca++.